machal/freestyle-grid/README.md

 # Freestyle Grid

-**Common grids like [the Bootstrap's one](http://getbootstrap.com/css/#grid) are great for regular layout.
-But sometimes your page or UI component needs uncommon layout – for example 3, 5 or 11 grid columns.
+**Common grids like [the Bootstrap's one](http://getbootstrap.com/css/#grid) are great for common layout.
+But sometimes your page or UI component needs irregular layout – for example 3, 5 or 11 columns grid.
 Then you need irregular grid.
 Freestyle grid.**

 Freestyle Grid is a tiny LESS layout module for fluid and responsive – but irregular – grid.
 Suitable for non-layout grids such as thumbnails.
 Great for fast prototyping.
-Based on the [Block Grid](http://foundation.zurb.com/docs/components/block_grid.html) from Foundation framework.
+Based on idea behind [Block Grid](http://foundation.zurb.com/docs/components/block_grid.html) from Foundation framework.

 ## Table of contents